 With any complex configuration, such as SOLE, things may go wrong from time to time.
 Don't worry, we have you covered with some handy tips and troubleshooting information.

-Your first port of call for this should be our FAQs and our documentation, including the below topics:
+Your first port of call for this should be our FAQs on our Community site, where you can also ask other questions.
+Search our documentation for help, including the below topics:

 - Implicit or external object deletion

 - Deletion prevention of PROD DB and SOLE user

 - Revoking privileges on objects shared in multiple environments

 We have detailed documentation on each supported object type for specific database objects.
 Start with Account and browse the other configurable objects using the sidebar menu.

 If you don't find the information you need there, let our support team know.